TerraDiT: Point-Conditioned Diffusion Transformer for Satellite Image Synthesis: Implementation Details

 \subsection{Inference}

-\textbf{Generation settings.} For all our GeoDiT variants, we follow the same inference procedure to generate images for evaluation.
-For all our GeoDiT variants, we follow the same inference procedure to generate images for evaluation.
+\textbf{Generation settings.} For all our TerraDiT variants, we follow the same inference procedure to generate images for evaluation.
+For all our TerraDiT variants, we follow the same inference procedure to generate images for evaluation.
 All details are provided in Table~\ref{tab:gen_params}.
 We use 100 flow steps with a batch size of 16.
-For our GeoDiT-XL/2-$\Sigma$, we sample 20-50 points which are selected uniformly at random.
+For our TerraDiT-XL/2-$\Sigma$, we sample 20-50 points which are selected uniformly at random.

 \textbf{Training-Free Inpainting.} We perform training-free inpainting using a procedure analogous to the Stable Diffusion inpainting pipeline~\cite{podell2023sdxl}.
 At inference time, we keep the unmasked region fixed in latent space by encoding it with the SDXL-VAE and adding noise according to the forward diffusion schedule at each timestep.
 The denoising model is then applied to the full latent, but only the masked region is updated across steps, effectively restricting generation to the missing content while preserving the context.
 All sampling hyperparameters follow those specified in Table~\ref{tab:hyperparams}.